leonardinosaur/pet2mri/docs/source/Usage.rst

 Requirements
 ============
 pet2mri depends on several mmodules and tools.
-Once pet2mri is available on pip, it will hopefully be packaged with all of its dependencies.
+Hopefully, it will at some point be packaged with all of its dependencies.
 For now, you must download these seperately before using pet2mri:

 - Python 2.7 : We plan on adding compatibility for Python 3 in version 2.0 of pet2mri.